Faculty & Staff

 CV Link: CV_Peter_Jones

 I joined the IPS faculty in 2013 and have found a home here among wonderful colleagues and engaged students.
 My passion is teaching and I have been able to teach several different kinds of courses and as an academic advisor become involved in the journey of many students.
-We have an outstanding student body, with people from all walks of life and experiencing the call to form themselves and serve their communities in a diversity of different ways.
+We have an outstanding student body, with people from all walks of life and experiencing the call to form themselves and serve their communities in diverse ways.
 My teaching philosophy includes a commitment to get students sharing with each other: graduate students need to be talking to one another and a great deal of learning occurs in this process.
 Indeed, I continue to learn so much from our students and relish the opportunity not only to guide but participate in these discussions as a professor and academic advisor.

 - Ph.D. – Southern Methodist University